App Volumes Architecture

 - Architecture chapters give design guidance on the Omnissa products you are interested in including in your deployment, including Workspace ONE UEM, Access, Intelligence, Workspace ONE Assist, Horizon Cloud Service, Horizon 8, App Volumes, Dynamic Environment Manager, and Unified Access Gateway.

-- Configuration chapters provide reference for specific tasks as you deploy your environment, such as installation, deployment, and configuration processes for Omnissa Workspace ONE, Horizon Cloud Service, Horizon 8, App Volumes, Dynamic Environment Management, and more.
+- Configuration chapters reference specific tasks as you deploy your environment, such as installation, deployment, and configuration processes for Omnissa Workspace ONE, Horizon Cloud Service, Horizon 8, App Volumes, Dynamic Environment Management, and more.

-Additional Resources
+Additional resources

 For more information about App Volumes, you can explore the following resources: